Larawiz/docs/docs/model-properties/casts.md

 ::::

 ::: tip PHPDoc understands
-Setting manually a native cast for a column will be reflected in its PHPDoc.
+Setting manually a native cast for a column will be reflected in its PHPDoc too.
 :::

 ## Custom casts

 One of the key features of Eloquent ORM are [custom casts](https://laravel.com/docs/eloquent-mutators#custom-casts).
-You can **create custom casts on the fly** by just listing the column to cast, and the cast class name (capitalized), and reuse them across all models that use the same.
+You can **create custom casts on the fly** by just setting the name of the column, and the cast class name (capitalized).
+It will be reused across all models that use the same.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "YAML" id="custom-cast-yaml"